chonyy/daily-nba/README.md

 Watch NBA games, check the schedule, lookup the stats, search for players by using Daily-NBA.
 [Button carousel templates](https://developers.line.biz/en/reference/messaging-api/#buttons) are designed and implemented in every feature.
 Instead of directly typing the commands to the LINE bot, users can just simply **press buttons** on the carousel template to browse the features and access the NBA information!

-This LINE bot is mostly built by [LINE messaging API](https://developers.line.biz/en/docs/messaging-api/overview/), and a little [Flask](https://www.palletsprojects.com/p/flask/) as web application framework to host it on Heroku.

-[**Finite State Machine**](https://en.wikipedia.org/wiki/Finite-state_machine) is implemented for the state management of the users.
-A FSM is maintained for each individual user.
-This way, every user has their own independent state, and the operations between two different users will not affect each other.
+There are four main componenets in this project

+- **LINE Bot SDK:** Built by the official [LINE Messaging API](https://developers.line.biz/en/docs/messaging-api/overview/)
+- **Web Scraping:** Use [BeutifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to scrape several websites to retrieve NBA information
+- **Backend:** Built the backend with [Flask](https://www.palletsprojects.com/p/flask/) to handle the webhook
+- **FSM:**: Create FSM with [pytransitions](https://github.com/pytransitions/transitions) for the users state management

 ## FSM

 <p align=center>
     <img src="img/fsm.png">
 </p>

+[**Finite State Machine**](https://en.wikipedia.org/wiki/Finite-state_machine) is implemented for the state management of the users.
+A FSM is maintained for each individual user.
+This way, every user has their own independent state, and the operations between two different users will not affect each other.

 Finite state machine is a model in [Theory of Computation](https://en.wikipedia.org/wiki/Theory_of_computation).
 This model is implemented in Daily-NBA.
 Each feature is represented by a **state**, and the button that user pressed on the carousel template will trigger the **transitions** between states.
 The FSM graph is drawn by **GraphMachine** in [transitions.extensions](https://github.com/pytransitions/transitions).